 Skip to content

 Every year, around 350 children and adolescents in Switzerland develop cancer.
-Without treatment, virtually none of these children would survive the disease.
+Without treatment, none of these children would survive the disease.
 Today, an average of almost nine out of ten children can be successfully treated.
 Those affected and their families primarily have clinical research to thank for this fact.

 350